 Usage of cloth or jute bags

-This chapter tells about thermosetting plastics and thermoplastics.
-We also learn about biodegradable and non- biodegradable materials.
-This lesson highlights the hazards faced by the environment and tells us how to overcome these hazards.
-Here, we learn about the measures to be taken care of for a clean, green, and safe environment.
+This chapter explains the difference between thermosetting plastics and thermoplastics, and also biodegradable and non-biodegradable materials.
+This lesson highlights the hazards faced by the environment and tells us how to overcome them.
+Also, in this chapter, we will learn about the measures to be taken care of for a clean, green, and safe environment.

 Also, visit Lakhmir Singh Solutions for Class 8 Science to get complete solutions for all chapters.